stephpy/timeline/README.md

 Standalone library to make timeline.

-At this moment, `driver` are available only on [symfony 2 bundle](https://github.com/stephpy/TimelineBundle).
+At this moment, `drivers` are only available on [Symfony 2 bundle](https://github.com/stephpy/TimelineBundle).

 Wait for documentation.